 As illustrated by the Prime Farmland soils map, provided in the Appendix, the highest concentration of prime agriculture lands is located within the eastern portion of the Township, however prime farmland is also scattered throughout the central and northern portions of the Township.
 The southeastern area has experienced significant growth, due to the expansion of Grand Valley State University and the development of non-farm single family dwellings.
 However, there is still a significant number of parcels that are at least 40 acres in size, that are used for agricultural use.
-It is envisioned that through a combination of improved state farmland preservation policies, market conditions, and local land use policies, farming will continue throughout the Township.
+It is envisioned that through a combination of improved state farmland preservation policies, market conditions, and local land use policies, farming will continue throughout the Township and therefore continue to represent a significant part of the economic and social fabric of the Township.
 In order to continue to provide an environment in which our agricultural character can thrive, the following goals, recommendations, and strategies were developed.
 It is important to note that the implementation of these goals, recommendations, and strategies is subject to the Michigan Right to Farm Act and may restrict the totality of their intent.